 Zari, a traditional happily-married woman, narrates the account.
 Zari's husband -Yusuf- is a patriotic righteous landowner who is not willing to submit to the pressures from the foreign occupiers as well as their national supporters by rebellious acts like refusing to sell his lands' crops to them or treating peasants with a just attitude contrary to the manner of the government favoured landowners.

-All these challenging deeds put Yusuf and his family into a chain of events and troubles make Zari act out to protect her family.
+All these challenging deeds put Yusuf and his family into a chain of events and troubles that make Zari act out to protect her family.
 She takes an attitude counter to that of a traditional Persian woman.

 The novel was translated into English by Roxanne Zand.

 One of the most important post-revolutionary (the Islamic Revolution, 1979) Iranian literary works by Abbas Maroufi, firstly published in 1988.
-This novel accounts the story of the Mercantile Orkhani family living in the provincial city of Ardabil around the time of World War II.
+This novel accounts for the story of the Mercantile Orkhani family living in the provincial city of Ardabil around the time of World War II.
 The book is composed of four Movements (like a musical symphony), each narrated by a different character.
 Djaber, is the head of the family, a traditional patriarch and the father of four children, three sons; Youssef, Urhan, Aidin and one daughter; Aida.

 The novel tracks the tragic fate of each of the family members: Djaber, the tyrannical father demands everybody to live as he wishes.
 Youssef, the paralyzed oldest son who is a heavy burden on the family.
 Urhan, the second son who almost takes after his father and is eager to follow his father's successful business at any cost.
-Aidin, the youngest son, a distressed gifted poet who loves to chase his dreams and study in Tehran in contrary to his father's will.
+Aidin, the youngest son, is a distressed gifted poet who loves to chase his dreams and study in Tehran contrary to his father's will.
 And Aida, who soon is separated from her siblings because of the different gender that requires her to follow her mother and be bound to traditional responsibilities like the house chores.

 The creative characterization and variety of narrations in addition to detailed visual descriptions of locations, like the Nut-Sellers Souk or the Lord's Electric Fan Factory are the major features making this novel a unique read.